 Recital and Concert Attendance.
-Students concentrating in any area of music will attend all student Performance Hours.
+Students concentrating in any area of music attend all student Performance Hours.
 Additionally, students will attend a total of ten recitals and concerts each semester, plus at least two non-music events.
 A list of performances from which the student may choose is posted each semester and attendance forms are available.
 The student is responsible for completing and returning these forms promptly.

 Jury Examinations.
-All students enrolled in Private Instruction will perform for a faculty jury at the end of each semester.
-Repertoire sheets for these performances are available.
+All students enrolled in Major Applied Instruction will demonstrate progress towards achieving semester goals for a faculty jury at the end of each semester.

-Sophmore Performance Review.
+Sophomore Performance Review.
 To attain Junior Status in the Music program, students in the Music Performance, Music Education, and Sacred Music concentrations must be evaluated in performance during the second semester of the sophomore year.
-The student must pass MUSIC 1512 and present a successful Sophmore Performance Review before continuing the chosen program or presenting required degree recitals.
+The student must pass MUSIC 1512 and present a successful Sophomore Performance Review before continuing the chosen program or present-ing required degree recitals.
 Guidelines are available in the Music Department Office.

 MUSIC Major (B.A.
 Degree) Hours

 The Music Core (Required of all Music Majors) 14-16

-MUSIC 1511 Music Theory I
+MUS 1511 Music Theory I 3

-MUSIC 1512 Music Theory II 3
+MUS 1512 Music Theory II 3

-MUSIC 1516 Aural Skills I
+MUS 1516 Aural Skills I

-MUSIC 1517 Aural Skills II
+MUS 1517 Aural Skills II 1

-MUSIC 2135 Class Piano I (or equivalent Proficiency) 0-1
+MUS 2135 Class Piano I (or equivalent Proficiency) 0-1

-MUSIC 2136 Class Piano II (or equivalent proficiency) 0-1
+MUS 2136 Class Piano II (or equivalent proficiency) 0-1

-MUSIC 3713 Survey of Music History I

-MUSIC 3714 Survey of Music History II

-,